christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

 We can start to connect the dots between earlier observations on semantics and pragmatics, and how they might show up in the model's attention patterns.
 We see that the model’s attention focuses on specific instances of the `basket`, especially when `John` is the only one interacting with it.
-This hints at the model potentially locking onto a key relation—between the subject `John`, the object `basket`, and the location—tied to those specific interaction moments.

-This attention pattern suggests the model is encoding subject-object-location agreement and becoming more prominent in cases where the interaction is clear and exclusive to John.
+This hints at the model potentially locking onto a key relation between the subject `John`, the object `basket`, and the location—suggesting the model is encoding subject-object-location agreement and becoming more prominent in cases where the interaction is clear and exclusive to `John`.

 <br>